pingcap/docs/tidb-cloud/changefeed-sink-to-apache-kafka.md

 ## Step 1.
 Open the changefeed page for Apache Kafka

-1. In the TiDB Cloud console, navigate to the **Changefeed** tab of your TiDB cluster.
+1. In the TiDB Cloud console, navigate to the cluster overview page of the target TiDB cluster, and then click **Changefeed** in the left navigation pane.
 2. Click **Create Changefeed**, and select **Kafka** as **Target Type**.

 ## Step 2.
 Configure the changefeed target